thaikolja/ai-image-renamer/README.md

 # AI Image Renamer

 **AI Image Renamer** is a command-line tool that leverages generative artificial intelligence to intelligently rename your image files based on their content.
 This helps in organizing your photo collection by giving images more descriptive and searchable filenames.
 A [free Groq API key](https://console.groq.com/keys) is required for this project.
+For a full documentation of this tool, please visit https://docs.kolja-nolte.com/ai-image-renamer.

 **Table of Contents**